senanu/b40/docs/labs/enzymes.md

 Where *v* is the reaction rate, *[S]* is the concentration of the substrate, *V<sub>max</sub>* is the maximum reaction rate, and *K<sub>m</sub>* is the substrate concentration at half of the maximum reaction speed.
 You don’t need to memorize these details (or the equation), except to be aware that scientists have used their understanding of how enzymes work in order to describe it mathematically.
 We will now estimate *V<sub>max</sub>*.

 A graph of this equation is shown below (Fig 2) with the parameters labeled.
 Remember from class that at low substrate concentrations (at the left of the graph) the reaction rate increases as the concentration of substrate increases because the enzyme molecules spend less and less time with their active sites unoccupied (they 'search' for substrate less as the substrate concentration increases).
 However at high concentrations, the enzyme is 'saturated' and is simply working to convert substrate into products as fast as it possibly can.
-The active site is essentially always full, so increasing the concentration does NOT increase the reaction rate.  is the maximum possible reaction velocity at very high substrate concentrations.
+The active site is essentially always full, so increasing the concentration does NOT increase the reaction rate - this is the maximum possible reaction velocity at very high substrate concentrations.

 <figure class="image">
   <img src="/b40/assets/labs/michaelismenten.png" width="80%">